noynaert/csc184Handouts/Unit_A/chap02_010_Numbers.md

-# Chapter 02 -- Variables, Expressions, and Statements
+# Chapter 02 -- Part 010 -- Numbers and Numeric Operators

 This chapter covers some of the things that the book covers in chapter 1.

 ## Numeric Data Types

-Python has three types of numbers
+$ has three types of numbers

 * ***int*** Int is short for "integer."
-Ints are whole numbers that do not have decimal points
+SInts are whole numbers that do not have decimal points
 * ***float*** Float numbers have decimal points.
 * ***complex*** Python has native representation of complex numbers.
 We will not use complex numbers.